jasonfangmagic/Space_Invaders_Game/README.md

 # Space_Invaders_Game
 This is game is mainly designed by using Object-oriented programming and pygame package.
 I created a lot of classes to define what the player spaceship and enemies spaceships should move in the game.
+What should the game react when you do something.
 You need to use WASD to control your own spaceship and space key to shoot.

 Here are some steps